pedropbazzo/angular-async-local-storage/README.md

 ```

 As any data can be stored, you can type your data.

-But don't forget it's client-side storage : **always check the data**, as it could have been forged or deleted.
+Don't forget it's client-side storage: **always check the data**, as it could have been forged or deleted.

 ### Notes

-Not finding an item is not an error, it succeeds but returns `null`.
+- Not finding an item is not an error, it succeeds but returns `null`.

 ```typescript
 this.localStorage.getItem('notexisting').subscribe((data) => {